popey/snappy-docs/build-snaps/get-started-snapcraft.md

 snapcraft cleanbuild
 ```

-If everything has been configured correctly the sample project will be compressed.
-A new ephemeral LXD container with a generated name will be created.
+If everything has been configured correctly the sample project will be compressed and a new ephemeral LXD container will be created.
 The compressed project will be copied into the container, and snapcraft will run there to create the snap.
 When the process completes, the snap will be pulled from the container, and the container destroyed.

 ```
 $ ls -1